 - 1. Quality of Life.
-Persons with Intellectual Developmental Disabilities (I/DD); Serious Mental Illness (SMI); Serious Emotional Disturbances (SED) and Substance Use Disorders (SUD) in the SWMBH region see improvements in their quality of life and maximize self-sufficiency, recovery and family preservation. - 2.
+Persons with Intellectual Developmental Disabilities (I/DD); Serious Mental Illness (SMI); Serious Emotional Disturbances (SED); Autism Spectrum Disorders (ASD) and Substance Use Disorders (SUD) in the SWMBH region see improvements in their quality of life and maximize self-sufficiency, recovery and family preservation. - 2.
 Improved Health.
-Individual mental and physical health status and population health are measured and improved. - 3.
+Individual mental, physical health and functionality are measured and improved. - 3.
 Exceptional Care.
-Persons served are highly satisfied with the care they receive. - 4.
+Persons and families served are highly satisfied with the care they receive. - 4.
 Mission and Value-Driven.
 CMHSPs and SWMBH fulfill their agencies' missions and support the values of the public mental health system. - 5.
 Quality and Efficiency.
-The SWMBH region is a learning region where quality and cost are measured and improved.
+The SWMBH region is a learning region where quality and cost are measured, improved and reported.